UW-Hydro/VIC/README.txt

 	compiled with OUTPUT_FORCE set to TRUE in user_def.h.
 TJB

+Added end-of-file check to read_lakeparam.c

+	Files Affected:

+	read_lakeparam.c

+	Description:

+	Added check on !feof(lakeparam) to loop over lake param file, to avoid infinite loop when current grid cell has no lakes and is not mentioned in the lake param file.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r3 to VIC 4.1.0 beta r4 *****
 --------------------------------------------------------------------------------